 - Who implements or administers the child sponsorship program?

-Monthly sponsorship donations go towards providing basic necessities such as school supplies and tuition fees, food, clothing, and access to healthcare, among other services, so that a child living in poverty has the opportunity to overcome the barriers that keep them from attending school, getting an education, and succeeding in life.
+Monthly sponsorship donations go towards providing basic necessities such as school supplies and tuition fees, food, clothing, and access to healthcare, among other services, so that a child living in poverty has the opportunity to overcome the barriers that keep him or her from attending school, getting an education, and succeeding in life.

 - Who most directly benefits from my financial support?

-When you sponsor a child, the beneficiary of your support is your individual sponsored child.
+The beneficiary of your support is your individual sponsored child.
 The families of children in our sponsorship program receive additional or indirect benefits from their child’s sponsorship, but our focus is the one child.
-Sponsorship is intended to address the unique and individual needs of each child so that his or her specific needs are addressed.
+Sponsorship is intended to address the unique and individual needs of each child so that his or her specific needs are met.

 The child-focused approach to fighting poverty is distinctly different from the broader community development approach.
 By changing the life of one child, you are giving him or her the opportunity to break the cycle of poverty, which can eventually lead to the transformation of an entire community – and even a nation.